 SPEC NOTE: Edit the following (VF#'s) to reflect what is listed in the Product and Finish Schedule.
 Delete the following if not required on the Project.

-Unbacked Sheet Vinyl Flooring (VF#): Conforming to ASTM F 1913 and the following:
+Unbacked Sheet Vinyl Flooring (RS##): Conforming to ASTM F 1913 and the following:

 Classification: Commercial.